Updated July 10, 2023

-Financial forecasting is evaluating a company’s past performance and the market’s current trends to predict its future financial performance.
+Financial forecasting evaluates a company’s past performance and the market’s current trends to predict its future financial performance.
 It’s a critical tool for businesses of all sizes, as it can help them make informed decisions.
-They gauge where to allocate resources and how to best position the firm for growth.
+Thus, they gauge where to allocate resources and how to position the firm for growth best.

 - Financial forecasting is the estimation of a company’s future financial performance.
 It uses past performance records and present-day trends for the projection.

 - It’s a crucial part of effective financial planning, as it helps make resource allocation decisions to achieve satisfactory financial results.